Back to jobs

 Cardinal Point Capital Management, ULC dba Cardinal Point ("Cardinal Point"), a subsidiary of Focus Financial Partners, LLC and an affiliate of Focus Partners Wealth, LLC, is a wealth management firm that delivers personalized advice through a collaborative alliance of client-centric advisors.

-On behalf Cardinal Point, we are looking for a Client Relationship Specialist.
+Cardinal Point is seeking a Client Relationship Specialist.
 The Client Relationship Specialist will be responsible for ensuring customer satisfaction, providing customer support, effective communication, utilizing analytical skills, and delivering exceptional client service on a daily basis.

 • Manage, complete, and track account paperwork for multiple clients and custodians in both US and Canada.
 Oversee a large number of these projects with deadlines.